Hospitals are being rebuilt for a new era of mega-storms

 One concern for the designers of the Mt.
 Sinai extension in Miami Beach was ensuring that none of the windows would break due to flying debris.

-According to Michael Zenson, project architect at CannonDesign, the windows of the Mt.
+According to Michael Zensen, project architect at CannonDesign, the windows of the Mt.
 Sinai surgical tower have layers of tempered glass that will shatter to absorb the impact of a flying object.
 Then, there’s also a plane of strong plastic that’s laminated on the inside of the glass to provide extra support.
-The walls themselves are built of precast concrete that’s welded into a steel frame—which Zenson says is one of the most durable ways to build a wall.
+The walls themselves are built of precast concrete that’s welded into a steel frame—which Zensen says is one of the most durable ways to build a wall.
 It’s a solid eight inches thick.
 “There’s no way anything is getting through,” he says.

 On the island of Nantucket, the glass windows have another purpose.
 They’re made of hurricane-resistant glass from the glass company Andersen, and they’re also designed in a residential style to allow people to open them—unusual in a medical setting.
-While the choice to use operable windows had aesthetic benefits, helping the hospital blend in with the island’s historic character, it had a practical logic as well: “You put in operable windows so if there was a need for summer, you’d be able to open the windows and provide cooling and ventilation” if the power does go out, says Brett Farbstein, a resilience and high-performance building consultant who worked on the project.
+While the choice to use operable windows had aesthetic benefits, helping the hospital blend in with the island’s historic character, it had a practical logic as well: “You put in operable windows so if there was a need for summer, you’d be able to open the windows and provide cooling and ventilation” if the power does go out, says Brett Farbstein, the resiliency lead at CannonDesign who worked on the project.

 Designing a self-sustaining small city